aturcotte/exquires/docs/usage.rst

     blur_inf = exquires-compare blur_inf {0} {1}, exquires-aggregate l_inf {0}, 0
     mssim = exquires-compare mssim {0} {1}, exquires-aggregate l_1 {0}, 1

-Note that these default metric definitions make use of ``exquires-compare`` and ``exquires-aggregate``.
+Note that these default metric definitions make use of :program:`exquires-compare` and :program:`exquires-aggregate`.
 Also note that most of the metrics return an error measure, meaning that a lower result is better.
 MSSIM, on the other hand, is a similarity index, meaning that a higher result is better.

 For more information on the default metrics, see :ref:`compare-module`.